Reytheghost420/ME405-LAB/README.md

 ---

 ### Calibration
-- Run `calibration.py` to collect black/white values for the line sensors
+- Run `calibration.py` to collect coefficients for the IMU
 - Calibration values are stored in `calibration.txt`
-- Proper calibration is required for reliable line detection
+- Proper calibration is required for reliable accelerometer, gyroscope, and magnetometer performance in the IMU.

 ---